Construction Manager vs. Project Manager: What Are The Main Differences?

 - Construction managers are involved only in the construction stage, while project managers oversee the entire project.

 - Construction managers report to project managers, so they have less authority in comparison.

-If you’ve never used one before, you can try our free plan at Buildern and see how it works for your company.
+If you’ve never used one before, try our free plan at Buildern and see how it works for your company.